Alfonso Visconti: Diplomat

+Cardinal

 Pope Clement VIII elevated him to the dignity of cardinal in the consistory of 3 March 1599.
-Initially appointed as cardinal priest the Titular church of San Giovanni a Porta Latina, on 24 January 1600 until he was appointed cardinal priest of San Sisto Vecchio.
+Initially appointed as cardinal priest of the Titular church of San Giovanni a Porta Latina, on 24 January 1600 until he was appointed cardinal priest of San Sisto Vecchio.

 From 10 September 1601 until his death, Alfonso Visconti served as Bishop of Spoleto and from 1604 to 1607 as Cardinal Protector for the Austrian hereditary lands.
-Cardinal Visconti participanted in the two conclaves of March 1605 and May 1605.
+Cardinal Visconti participated in the two conclaves of March 1605 and May 1605, where he had several bones broken during an altercation.

 On 23 October 1606 he was made Legate (i.e. Governor) of the Marche region, based in the town of Macerata, where he fought the bandits present in the Apennine Mountains.
 He died in Macerata on 19 September 1608 and he was buried in the Basilica of Loreto.